 The practice was participating in the NHS Friends and Family Test (FFT).
 The FFT is a feedback tool that supports the fundamental principle that people who use NHS services should have the opportunity to provide feedback on their experience.
-The practice manager told us that the practice consistently achieved 100%.
-We saw the results of the November 2015 test which confirmed this.
-All the respondents stated that they would recommend the practice to family and friends.
+The partner told us that the practice consistently received positive feedback.
+For example, we saw that since April 2015 the practice received 339 responses of which 282 stated that they would be extremely likely to recommend the practice and 55 stated that they would be likely to recommend the practice.

-We saw the practice held various meetings which were minuted and gave all staff an opportunity to share information and discuss any concerns or issues which had not already been addressed during their daily interactions.
-For example, the dentists held monthly meetings, the other clinical staff held meetings approximately every six weeks and there were also practice meetings every six weeks or so.
-In addition, ad hoc meetings were held when necessary.
+We saw that the practice held various meetings which were minuted and gave everybody an opportunity to share information and discuss any concerns or issues which had not already been addressed during their daily interactions.